celestiaorg/orchestrator-relayer/docs/architecture/adr-001-initial-QGB-p2p-network.md

 }
 ```

-These will submitted by orchestrators who sign attestations, and will be queried by relayers who submit the confirms to the target EVM chain.
+These will be submitted by orchestrators who sign attestations, and will be queried by relayers who submit the confirms to the target EVM chain.

 ### Validators